 Jennifer Schwartz is the creator/director of Crusade for Art, a non-profit organization focused on cultivating demand for art, specifically fine art photography.
 She is also the co-creator of Flash Powder Projects.

-Editorial Assistant and Web Queen
+Assistant Editor and Web Queen

 Leo Hsu is a photographer and educator in Pittsburgh.
 He is also an independent curator and a former news photographer who holds a PhD in anthropology from New York University.

 Jonathan Blaustein, Susan Burnstine, Daniel W Coburn, Mary Goodwin, Jason Houston, Stella Kramer, Larissa Leclair, Tom Leininger, Melanie McWhorter, Michele Penhall, Ellen Rennard, Ellen Wallenstein, Kate Ware